What Are Wrinkles?

 - flaxseed serum

 Everybody gets wrinkles and fine lines that become more prominent over time.
 Some ways to prevent and reduce their development include:

-- Moisturizing daily.
-Moisturizing prevents dryness, which reduces the chance of wrinkles forming.
+- Daily Serum.
+Serum prevents dryness, which reduces the chance of fine lines and wrinkles forming.

 - Quitting smoking.
 Smoking greatly speeds up skin aging and causes skin wrinkles dramatically.

 - Drinking less alcohol.
 Alcohol dehydrates the skin, which causes damage over time.

 - Eating a healthful, balanced diet.
 Eating plenty of fruit and vegetables can prevent skin damage, whereas sugar and refined carbs can speed up skin aging.